7 Leadership Qualities & Characteristics of Good Leaders

 Your ability to select these people and then to work well with them on a daily basis is essential to the smooth functioning of the organization.

 Gain the cooperation of others by making a commitment to get along well with each key person every single day.
 You always have a choice when it comes to a task: You can do it yourself, or you can get someone else to do it for you.
 Which is it going to be?

-Most of the time, leaders think about the qualities of leadership and how to apply them daily.
+Most of the time, leaders think about good leadership qualities and how to apply them on a daily basis.

 The most important contribution you can make to your company is to be a leader, accept responsibility for results, and dare to go forward.